-Whether you drink it, cook with it, or have seen a movie with it, you know the second that wine hits that pure white fabric, it is there to stay.
+Whether you drink it, cook with it, or have seen a movie with it, you know that wine stains like no other.
+The second that wine hits that pure white fabric, it is there to stay.
 There is no amount of magic that can restore that crisp white.
 You can seltzer it, oxi-clean it, bleach it, and Aunt Hilda’s trick it, but it will never be pure white again.
 Even if it is salvageable, it becomes a back-up at best.
 The purity is forever gone.

 Today as I was hiking through a foot of freshly fallen snow, I was captivated by its purity.
 I had to put my sunglasses on as it sparkled and danced all around me.
 I almost felt guilty for intruding upon its perfectly sculpted surface.
 After about fifteen minutes, I reached the meadow just below the big bolder I wanted to hike.
 As I stood there alone in the meadow, I stopped and listened to my heart beat, the breeze, a bird calling in the distance, and the silence.